asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Architecture/Architecture Overview.md

 The core architectural pattern is a simplified pipeline that processes documents in four main phases: parsing, strategy selection, chunking, and post-processing.
 This linear flow replaces the more complex orchestration model of the legacy system while preserving all essential functionality.
 The v2 architecture consolidates 15 legacy files into just 5 core files, reducing the codebase from over 10,000 lines to approximately 2,000 lines while maintaining or improving functionality.

+A significant architectural enhancement is the introduction of parallel processing paths: batch and streaming.
+This dual-path approach allows the system to handle both small-to-medium documents efficiently through the traditional batch processing path, while providing memory-efficient processing for large documents (>10MB) through the streaming path.
+The streaming complexity is isolated in a dedicated module, ensuring that the core batch processing pipeline remains simple and performant.

 ```mermaid
 graph TD
 A[Raw Markdown Input] --> B[Parser]